systemviewinc/docs.systemviewinc.com/docker/index.md

 1. Open a command prompt inside the VSI container and use `ip address` to get the MAC Address.
 2. Send the MAC address to us along with the licensing request.
 3. Once you receive the vsi.lic.{MAC Address} file, use `docker copy vsi.lic.{MAC Address} /opt/Systemview/VSI/2016.4/` to copy the file.
 4. You should now be able to run VSI and generate projects.
+Open a command pormp and run `vsi` to start Visual System Integrator.